Live operators available: 7:30am - 5pm CST Monday - Friday

 Concrete Leveling in Des Moines, IA

-Anchored Walls levels settled concrete around Des Moines homes using a polyfoam lifting process.
-Small holes are drilled through the slab, and expanding foam is injected underneath.
-As the foam fills voids and hardens, it raises the concrete back toward its original height and gives it a stable base.
-This can bring a low sidewalk panel back up to match the next one, lift a driveway edge at the garage, or bring a tilted step back to a safer, even surface.
+Anchored Walls levels settled concrete around Des Moines using a polyfoam lifting process.
+Small holes are drilled through the slab, expanding foam is injected underneath, and as it fills voids and cures it raises the concrete back toward its original position.
+A sunken sidewalk panel comes back up to meet the next one, a low driveway edge lifts at the garage, a tilted step returns to a safe, even surface.

 Settled Concrete Walkway